Crux of the matter

 - A focus on the formative years of childhood helps students perform better in their later academic life

-In Nepal, the success of school education is usually evaluated using the Secondary Education Examination (SEE) results.
+May 19, 2017-In Nepal, the success of school education is usually evaluated using the Secondary Education Examination (SEE) results.
 There is a huge discrepancy in the results of public and private school systems; the student pass percentage rate is approximately 80 percent and 20 percent for private and public schools respectively.
 However, in 2016, the numerical grading system was replaced by the letter grading system, which does not categorise students as having “passed” or “failed”.
 But still, if we consider student performance in the SEE, private school students do much better than their public school counterparts.
 This gap in educational performance has remained prominent through the years.

 Many studies have shown that a child’s learning abilities later in life are directly affected by their early grades.
 This has been forgotten amid the huge emphasis put on the SEE results.
 Therefore, those working to improve high school or college results may need to focus their attention on a milestone that comes far earlier, for example whether students can read well by the end of the third grade.
 Subject content will become increasingly complex after the third grade, and students who do not have adequate reading skills are more likely to fall behind.

 In 2014, the Government of Nepal (GoN) formed a partnership with the US government to conduct the first early grade reading assessments for students from grades one to three in public/community schools.
 They aimed to collect baseline data on the foundational reading skills of Nepali students.
 The result of this assessment was quite shocking; 34 percent of the second graders and 19 percent of the third graders were not able to read even a single Nepali word correctly.
 Teachers have received the bulk of the blame for their alleged inability to teach effectively.
 However, we cannot overlook other contributing factors behind students’ low performance.